ajnelson/regxml_extractor/README.md

     ./configure --prefix=foo && make && sudo make install

+(Due to a build quirk, to use `./configure --prefix=foo', you must also pass `--disable-python' to `./configure'.)

 #### Hivex from Git

 To build from Git source, also include these packages: